Comic Action Heroes, 3 3/4" action figures by Mego, 1975

 DC Comics, PVC Figures by "Comics Spain", 1988-1992

 I found this series of DC Comics PVC figures on e-bay.
 They are all marked "Comics Spain / 1991" with the exception of Batman and Superman which are marked 1989 and 1992.
 The majority of these Comics Spain figures were made five years after the Kenner Super Powers series ended, yet I like to think of them as being part of the Super Powers collection.
+They seem like mini versions of those figures as they use the same designs and colours for the characters.

 Shown above are Hawkman, The Flash, Batman, Superman, Wonder Woman, Green Lantern, Aquaman, Green Arrow and a character from the Teen Titans, Starfire.